Biology for a

 What you can expect

-Oxbridge-style learning with tutorials and a cohort of smart, curious bio students
+Facilitated discussion groups with a cohort of smart, curious students

 Talks and Q&As with professionals using biology to tackle pressing problems

-Mentorship and up to £1,000 in grant funding for alumni to pursue follow-up projects
+Mentorship and up to £1,000 in grant funding for selected Fellows to pursue follow-up projects

 Support with UCAS applications and Oxbridge interviews

-9/10 past Leaf Fellows would recommend
+9/10 participants would recommend

 Plus, 81% of Fellows feel both more confident in their ability to make a positive impact and more ready to take ambitious actions as a result of participating.

-Fellowship overview
+Course overview

 Weekly structure